trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/index.md

     **Smart contract implementation for this first training is finished, let's prepare the deployment to ghostnet.**

-5. Compile the file to create a default taqueria initial storage and parameter file
+5. Compile the file to create a default taqueria initial storage and parameter file:

     ```bash
     TAQ_LIGO_IMAGE=ligolang/ligo:1.0.0 taq compile nft.jsligo
     ```

 6. Edit the new storage file `nft.storageList.jsligo` as it.

      > Note: While editing, you have the option to update the administrator address.
 You can either replace it with your personal address or retain the default Alice address tz1VSUr8wwNhLAzempoch5d6hLRiTh8Cjcjb.